API documentation

 mutation that takes the RequestEntityCheckInput

 scalar type as argument.
-For more details, look at the explanation in the Variables example part.Operation example
+For more details, look at the explanation in the Variables example part.How to get entity check results, for example for AML:

 1mutation RequestEntityChecks($input: RequestEntityCheckInput!) {